ramonadesignandcode/uxe-thc01-worldtraveler/README.md

 # World Traveler
-## Our travel agents are here for you!
+## Our travel agents are ready to be part of your journey